 Or … No Symptoms

 This is an important point to know.
 Up to 25% of lung tumors in dogs will show no obvious symptoms at all (at least until the cancer is advanced).

 If your dog does turn out to have lung cancer, I encourage you to explore holistic treatment options.
 Find a good homeopath, herbalist or holistic vet who’s experienced in cancer cases.

-RELATED: Treating cancer in dogs …
+RELATED: Natural cancer treatments for dogs …

 Diagnosing Your Dog’s Cough